 One of the common 401(k) questions about employer matching is whether the employer match counts toward your annual contribution limit.
 The good news is that it doesn’t.
 However, there’s a separate limit that affects overall contributions.
 For 2019, the combined contributions you make plus your employer contributions cannot exceed $58,000 ($64,500 if 50 and older and making catch-up contributions).
 Of course, the maximum contribution can never exceed 100% of the participant’s actual compensation from the employer.

 One of the most important things to understand is how 401(k) vesting works.
 Vesting is a term that describes how much of the money in your account is actually yours if you were to leave the company or take a distribution.

 The contributions you make yourself are immediately vested and considered yours.
 However, in some companies, matching 401(k) contributions aren’t considered yours until you’ve remained with the company for a set period of time.
-So, if the company has a vesting schedule, you might not be able to keep all the money your employer invests on your behalf until after you’ve stayed at the company for one, three, or five years.
+So, if the company has a vesting schedule, you might not be able to keep all the money your employer invests on your behalf until after you’ve stayed at the company for one, three, or six years.

 Generally, if you take money from your account before you reach age 59 ½, you’ll have to pay taxes on the amount at your marginal rate, plus pay a 10% penalty to the IRS.
 But there are some exceptions to the early withdrawal penalty.

 One exception is known as the Rule of 55—if you lose (or leave) your job at age 55 or older, and you take distributions from the 401(k) associated with your most recent job, you won’t have to pay the 10% penalty.
 Some of the other circumstances that might allow you to avoid the 10% penalty (but not the taxes) include:

 You might have to provide documentation to avoid penalty in these cases, so make sure you’re prepared to do so.